Research Data Management Policy

 Why have a University policy?

-In the following video Professor Jeff Haywood, Vice Principal, Chief Information Officer and University Librarian, talks about the importance of research data management (RDM) for institutions and the reasons for a University RDM policy.
+In the following video Professor Jeff Haywood, Professor of Education & Technology, School of Education, talks about the importance of research data management (RDM) for institutions and the reasons for a University RDM policy.